nicholasbair/ex_oanda/README.md

 Unofficial Elixir SDK for the Oanda API.

-Note - this is highly experimental and in active development.
+Note - this SDK is in active development, not recommended for production use.

 ## Notes